David Ray (poet): Biography

 Ray was born in Sapulpa, Oklahoma in 1932.
-Ray comes from a broken home that was thrown into upheaval when his father left the family by hopping on the back of a watermelon truck headed to California.
+The family lived on "Grampa Ray's" share-cropped farm until David's father became a barber and they moved to small towns.
+Ray came from a broken home that was thrown into upheaval when his father left the family by hopping on the back of a watermelon truck headed to California.
 After his mother's next failed marriage ended in the suicide of Ray's stepfather, he and his sister Mary Ellen were placed into foster care—a system that wasn't kind to young children in the late 1930s and early 1940s.
-Ray's classic "Mulberries of Mingo" steeps from memories of he and his sister being thrown out of a foster families home at dinner time - to fend for themselves eating the mulberries from a neighbor's tree.
+Ray's classic "Mulberries of Mingo" steeps from memories of he and his sister being thrown out of a foster families home at dinner time—to fend for themselves eating the mulberries from a neighbor's tree.
 The years that followed were dark and tragic as he and his sister were separated to face their separate nightmares of abuse.

+First in Kansas City and then in Tucson, David became a member of the Society of Friends (Quakers).

-He is a distinguished award winner, and has lectured and read at over 100 Universities in England, Canada and the U.S. Graduating from the University of Chicago, BA, MA; he became a co-founder of the American Writers Against the Vietnam War, and has been commonly quoted in recent anti-war actions.
+He is a distinguished award winner, and has lectured at over 100 Universities in England, Canada, and the US.
+He received a B.A. and M.A. from the University of Chicago.
+During the 1960s he co-founded, with Robert Bly, American Writers Against the Vietnam War.